-- To collect information from adults on the autism spectrum.
-This will help researchers, policy makers and those providing services for adults to better understand the skills and support needs of adults on the autism spectrum - To ask for updates from time to time to understand in more detail how life experiences change for adults on the autism spectrum - To consult with adults on the autism spectrum about their priority research questions to be addressed by research - To help researchers recruit participants for projects that aims to answer important questions which may lead to significant advances in knowledge, opportunities and care.
+- To collect information from relatives of adults on the autism spectrum.
+This will help researchers, policy makers and those providing services for adults to better understand better the skills and support needs of adults on the autism spectrum - To ask for updates from time to time to understand in more detail how life experiences change for relatives/carers of adults on the autism spectrum - To consult with relatives about their priority research questions to be addressed by research - To help researchers recruit participants for projects that aim to answer important questions which may lead to significant advances in knowledge, opportunities and care.